nasa/giant/documentation/sphinx/tutorial/camera_calibration.rst

     from giant.calibration.visualizer import plot_distortion_map
     from giant.stellar_opnav.visualizer import show_id_results, residual_histograms, plot_residuals_vs_magnitude

-    # the star catalogue we will use for our "truth" star locations
+    # the star catalog we will use for our "truth" star locations (defaults to Gaia)
-    from giant.catalogues.giant_catalogue import GIANTCatalogue
+    from giant.catalogs.gaia import Gaia

     # the Framing Camera object we defined before
     from dawn_giant import DawnFCCamera, fc2_attitude